 Listen throughout the year to all announcements for information relating to seniors.

-- Sign up for the Remind 101 app - how to do this is posted outside the Counseling office.
+- Sign up for the Remind 101 app - how to do this is posted to the Counseling website under 'Calendar'.

 - FAFSA applications open.

 - AFSA application must be filed on-line as soon as possible, by a parent, at www.fafsa.ed.gov.